cloudfoundation-community/cloudfoundation.org/docs/understanding-cloud-foundation/approaches-to-building-a-cloud-foundation.md

 To illustrate how the coordinated introduction of capabilities results in reduced complexity, and efficient development and maintenance cost, let's look at a practical example.
 Assume we have an team of Azure platform experts inside the Cloud Foundation team who start building a basic [Tenant Provisioning](../maturity-model/tenant-management/tenant-provisioning.md) process that allows application teams to order Azure subscriptions for their projects.
 For the minimum-viable-product (MVP) of that process, they start keeping track of subscriptions and their owners with an Excel sheet on SharePoint, a very basic implementation of a [Cloud Tenant Database](../maturity-model/tenant-management/cloud-tenant-database.md).

 Of course our Azure experts are aware that the incurred subscription consumption cost has to be paid.
 Reaching out to the chargeback experts on their Cloud Foundation team, they figure out that they want to enable chargeback using a [Monthly cloud tenant billing report](../maturity-model/cost-management/monthly-cloud-tenant-billing-report.md).
-Together with [Cloud Tenant Database](../maturity-model/tenant-management/cloud-tenant-database.md), these two building blocks are on the essential ⭐️ cloud journey stage for their respective pillars.
+Together with [Cloud Tenant Database](../maturity-model/tenant-management/cloud-tenant-database.md), these two capabilities are on the essential ⭐️ cloud journey stage for their respective pillars.

 Our cloud foundation team experts agree on a schema for budget metadata and add it to the cloud tenant database.
 Over the next month the team is seeing an increased demand for Azure subscriptions from the organization's internal customers.
 Maintaining that excel sheet has now become a chore.
 To provider a better service to their customers and ease their own operational burden, the cloud foundation team decides to build a [Self-Service Multi-Cloud Tenant Database](../maturity-model/tenant-management/self-service-multi-cloud-tenant-database.md).
 This is a ⭐️⭐️  cloud journey stage capability.
 While developing the solution design, the team already considers that at some point they may want to add a [Budget Approval Process](../maturity-model/cost-management/budget-approval-process.md) to the self-service interface.
 As this is a ⭐️⭐️⭐️  cloud journey stage capability however, the team decides to tackle the actual implementation of that feature later.